-- 15.1 Disputes under this RRDRP will usually be resolved without a hearing. - 15.2 The Expert Panel may decide on its own initiative, or at the request of a party, to hold a hearing.
-However, the presumption is that the Expert Panel will render Determinations based on written submissions and without a hearing. - 15.3 If a request for a hearing is granted, videoconferences or teleconferences should be used if at all possible.
-If not possible, then the Expert Panel will select a place for hearing if the parties cannot agree. - 15.4 Hearings should last no more than one day, except in the most exceptional circumstances. - 15.5 If the Expert Panel grants one party's request for a hearing, notwithstanding the other party's opposition, the Expert Panel is encouraged to apportion the hearing costs to the requesting party as the Expert Panel deems appropriate. - 15.6 All dispute resolution proceedings will be conducted in English.
+- 15.36.2 If a request for a hearing is granted, videoconferences or teleconferences should be used if at all possible.
+If not possible, then the Expert Panel will select a place for hearing if the parties cannot agree. - 15.46.3 Hearings should last no more than one day, except in the most exceptional circumstances. - 15.5 If the Expert Panel grants one party's request for a hearing, notwithstanding the other party's opposition, the Expert Panel is encouraged to apportion the hearing costs to the requesting party as the Expert Panel deems appropriate.

+15.6.4 All dispute resolution proceedings will be conducted in English.